TheDeanLab/navigate/docs/source/user_guide/software_configuration.rst

     These axes should agree with the optical axes.
-If, on the same microscope as mentioned in the Stage Axes Definition section, the joystick were to control the optical y-axis corresponding to the stage z axis, you would have to put ``y`` in the joystick axes brackets as following:
+If, on the same microscope as mentioned in the Stage Axes Definition section, the joystick were to control the optical y-axis corresponding to the stage z axis, you would have to put ``Y`` in the joystick axes brackets as following:

 .. code-block:: yaml